DataLab-Platform/DataLab/doc/roadmap.rst

     server process and restarting it (eventually after incrementing the communication port number)

+* Add an xmlrpc server to allow external applications controlling CodraFT main features (open a signal or an image, open a HDF5 file, etc.)

 * "Open in a new window" feature: add support for multiple separate windows, thus allowing to visualize for example two images side by side